instana/nodejs/CONTRIBUTING.md

 Later on, the original package-lock.json is restored when `git checkout package-lock.json;` is run from the `audit` npm script that you added before (see the package.json section above)

-#### IMPORTANT: Set Publishing Access For The New Package

-Visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing ac cess to "Require two-factor authentication or automation tokens".

 ## Release Process